 Patient Satisfaction is related to a patient's expectations during their care encounter.
 It is an important measure of healthcare quality and is a key determinant of patients’ perspective behavioral intention.

-Let’s say there are 2 people who receive the same care from their physicians, but who have a diverse set of expectations of how that care is supposed to be delivered, can give different satisfaction ratings because of the different expectations they have from you.
+Let’s say there are 2 people who receive the same care from their physicians and have a diverse set of expectations of how that care is supposed to be delivered, can give different satisfaction ratings because of the different expectations.

 - Patient satisfaction would be about finding out if the patient was pleased with the room layout.